JR1811/NeMuelch/README.md

 to list them all in here.
 So go take a look at the source code or ask `@ShiroJR` on Discord.

 You can take inspiration from any code in this mod, as long as you follow what the [LICENSE](LICENSE) requires.
+Just keep in mind that some parts are still very old and will most likely require bigger refactor sessions.

 All assets are listed as ARR.